AutoDQM/autodqm_ml.github.io/index.md

 - `--n_components` specify the dimensionality of the latent space used for reconstructing histograms (only applicable for ML algorithms)
 - `--reference` specify which run should be used as a reference (only applicable for statistical tests)

 In general, however, we will want greater control over the specifics of the algorithms we train.
 For example, we may want to vary the DNN architecture and training strategy for AutoEncoders.

-This can be achieved by specifying a `json` file for the `--algorithms` CLI.
+In the future, this will be achieved by specifying a `json` file for the `--algorithms` CLI.
+Implementation in progress.

 ### 2.2 Statistical Tests
-TODO
-- [x] ks test for 1d histograms
-- [ ] pull-value test for 2d histograms
+Advanced options - in progress
 ### 2.3 Principal Component Analysis (PCA)
-TOD)
-- [x] 1d histograms
-- [x] 2d histograms
+Advanced options - in progress
 ### 2.4 Autoencoders
-TODO
-- [x] 1d histograms
-- [x] 2d histograms
-- [ ] Make autoencoder training configurable through `json` input to `scripts/train.py`
+Advanced options - in progress

 ## 3. Assessing Performance of ML Algorithms
 Having trained some ML algorithms to perform anomaly detection, we now want to assess their performance.
 The `scripts/assess.py` script can make a variety of diagnostic plots and print out useful info towards this.